-Teens want to be respected, and they can sometimes actually have good ideas.
+Planning makes perfect (almost).
+And it’s a good idea to include your teens in the planning.
 Well ahead of the season, sit down and ask for their thoughts on activities, presents, and food they might enjoy.
 Then mark these special days on the calendar for all to see.
 “Asking your teens gives them a sense of their importance, and shows them that parents value their contributions,” says clinical psychologist Dr. Robin Alter, author of Anxiety and the Gift of Imagination.

 “You have to let go of the storybook holiday.
 Instead, celebrate in a way that keeps teens engaged and acknowledges their individuality,” says Earle-Meadows.
-“With teens you have to think about traditions as being building blocks for the future.”
-Her “teens” are grown up with kids of their own now, and they still look forward to their annual fondue feast by the fire.
+“With teens, you have to think about traditions as being building blocks for the future.”
+Her teens are now grown up with kids of their own, and they still look forward to their annual fondue feast by the fire.

 For most teens, being connected to friends is vastly important.
 “It’s what gets them out of bed in the mornings and gets them off to school,” says Alter.
 At the same time, parents should specify in clear terms what days teens need to be available, and specify days that are open for friends or other activities.
 “Know that there will be conflicts in terms of time.
 Something will come up, they really need to go to this party,” adds Alter.
 “So it’s important to be firm and flexible at the same time.”